‘Amar bari, amar jibon’

 - Twenty-five semi-structured interviews with key housing, health, social care and design professionals drawn from across the three boroughs including at metropolitan and national levels will also be completed – to enable gathering information about local housing and housing-related provision and practice including surfacing key issues in developing living environments for older people from minority ethnic groups.

-Active inclusive involvement of communities (‘Research publics’) will be sought in the following ways:
+Active inclusive involvement of communities (‘Research publics’) was sought in the following ways:

 - Community Co-researchers includes 6 people aged 18 years and above (both women and men) appointed to a paid role, jointly recruited by BHA and OU and trained in research ethics and interviewing by the academic team to conduct interviews with Bangladeshi probin in Sylheti, Bengali and English as required.